 Noise generated by traffic on the Pacific Highway and insect noise dominated ambient noise levels at noise monitoring locations NM1, NM2 and NM3.
-Noise generated by traffic on the Pacific Highway and Branch Lane dominated ambient noise levels at noise monitoring location F.
+Noise generated by traffic on the Pacific Highway and Branch Lane dominated ambient noise levels at noise monitoring Location F.

-The quarry was inaudible and unmeasurable at NM1, NM2 and NM3 monitoring locations due to high ambient noise levels from traffic and nearby construction.
-Quarry operations were audible at monitoring Location F during lulls in ambient noise levels.
+The quarry was inaudible and unmeasurable at NM1, NM2 and NM3 monitoring locations due to high ambient noise levels from Pacific Highway traffic.

-Results of the operational compliance assessment are given in Table 6.
+Results of the operational compliance assessment are given in Table 7.